-It took some prodding, but 22-year-old Joe Ukrop—a meat manager at the A & P Supermarket—convinced his father to mortgage the family farm to open Ukrop’s Super Market on Hull Street in south Richmond.
-The year was 1937, and the store was the size of a two-car garage.
+It took some prodding, but 22-year-old Joe Ukrop—a meat manager at the local A & P Supermarket—convinced his Slovak father to mortgage the family farm to open Ukrop’s Market at 3111 Hull Street in South Richmond.
+The year was 1937, and the 16′ x 32′ store was the size of a two-car garage.

-With the help of his sons James and Bobby, Joe and his wife, Jacquelin, eventually grew the chain of Ukrop’s Super Markets to 29 locations throughout Central Virginia.
-Over time, the Ukrop’s name became known for the store’s high standard for superior customer service, a passion for wholesome foods, and a focus on community health and well-being).
+Joe and Jacquelin’s sons, James and later Bobby, assumed leadership roles in the company and eventually grew the chain of Ukrop’s Super Markets to 29 locations throughout Central Virginia.
+Over time, the Ukrop’s name became known for the store’s high standard for superior customer service, a passion for wholesome foods, and a focus on community health and well-being.
 Ukrop’s Super Markets became a special place to shop.
 Store associates ensured that every visit was a pleasurable experience.

 The company’s fresh food journey began in 1976 when Ukrop’s purchased Dot’s Pastry Shop, a premier Richmond bakery.
 The move provided customers across the region wider access to high-quality bakery products that are still being produced today: decorated cakes, pies, and other treats, such as the iconic Rainbow Cookie.
-White House Rolls made their debut in 1984.
+White House Rolls made their debut in 1986.
 And in 1989, a “Delicious Decade,” began with the company opening a central kitchen where chilled prepared foods were prepared for all of its retail stores.
+These chilled prepared foods were delivered to stores six days per week under the mantra “make today, ship tonight, and sell tomorrow.”
 Many of its original recipes are still popular today.

-In 2010, Ukrop’s Super Markets retail locations were sold.
-Bobby Ukrop and his two son-in-laws Chris Kantner and Scott Aronson, however, retained the manufacturing side of the business, offering its ready-to-heat meals, sides, salads, and delicious baked goods to top grocery store retailers across the region and beyond.
-“Make today, ship tonight, sell tomorrow” is the company’s mantra.
+In 2010, Ukrop’s retail locations were sold.
+However, Bobby Ukrop and his two sons-in-law Chris Kantner and Scott Aronson retained the manufacturing side of the business, offering its ready-to-heat meals, sides, salads, and delicious baked goods to top grocery store retailers across the region and beyond.
+“Make today, ship tonight, sell tomorrow” continued to be the company’s mantra.